 Teaching methods include lectures, group discussions and practicals.

-You will be assessed using a range of methods, including report writing, reflection and poster presentation.
+You will be assessed using a range of methods, including report writing, reflection and portfolio presentation.

 Applicants must ideally demonstrate that they have acquired a credit rating of 120 credits at Level Four (or equivalent) in an appropriate discipline, through one or a combination of the following pathways: Professional Registration, HNC/Certificate of Higher Education or Open University equivalent study.